zire/game-studio/README.md

   - Sound effects for pellet collection and weapons
   - Responsive controls using arrow keys and touch
   - **PWA Ready**: Install as mobile app for offline play
-- **How to Play**: Use arrow keys or touch controls to move Pacman.
+- **How to Play**: Use arrow keys or touch controls to move Pacboy.
 Collect all pellets while avoiding ghosts.
 Use weapons to defend yourself!

 ## 🚀 Local Development & Testing